-To illustrate this, consider the case depicted in Fig. 17.9.
-Assume that processing times of the workstations are exponentially distributed with means of, respectively, 0.21 and 0.23 h.
-Let an MPC production planning scheme be applied with time steps of 1 day (24 h) and a prediction horizon of 5 days.
-That is, consider a production planning scheme where each day a planning for the next 5 days is generated of which only the desired production levels for the first day are provided as targets (since the planning will be adjusted for the modified circumstances the next day).
-For this planning, the model (17.2) is used together with the constraints (17.4) and the obvious constraints that buffer contents and utilizations have to be nonnegative for each time period.
-We do allow for backlog, so $x_3$ is allowed to become negative.
+To illustrate this, consider the case depicted in Figure 1.
+Assume that processing times of the workstations are exponentially distributed with means of respectively 0.21 and 0.23 hours.
+Let an MPC production planning scheme be applied with time steps of one day (24 hours) and a prediction horizon of five days.
+That is, consider a production planning scheme where each day a planning for the next five days is generated of which only the desired production levels for the first day are provided as targets (since the planning will be adjusted for the modified circumstances the next day).
+For this planning the model (2) is used together with the constraints (4) and the obvious constraints that buffer contents and utilizations have to be nonnegative for each time period.
+We do allow for backlog, so x_3 is allowed to become negative.
 Assume that the goal is to minimize a linear cost function of the jobs in the system where the following customer demand is given: